-Rathbone Greenbank Investments is a trading name of Rathbone Investment Management Limited, which is authorised and regulated by the UK's Financial Conduct Authority.
+Rathbone Greenbank Investments, our ethical research and screening team, is a trading name of Rathbone Investment Management Limited, which is authorised and regulated by the Financial Conduct Authority.

 Rathbone Unit Trust Management meets the recommendations of the European SRI Transparency Guidelines excepting questions which we do not feel are appropriate for a fund of the type in question.